U.S. Representative, Michigan

 Summary

 Haley Maria Stevens is an American politician serving as the U.S. representative from Michigan's 11th congressional district since 2019.
 A member of the Democratic Party, Stevens represents most of urbanized Oakland County, including many of Detroit's northern suburbs.
-She is currently a candidate in the 2026 U.S. Senate election in Michigan.
+She ran for the Democratic nomination in the 2026 U.S. Senate election in Michigan, narrowly losing to Abdul El-Sayed.

 See where Rep. Stevens stands — alongside Democratic and Republican positions.